Africa continues to be plagued by malware.

-However even with valid and legal software, fully patched and updated, malware will still attack and some will succeed in overcoming defenses.
+However, even with valid and legal software, fully patched and updated, malware will still attack and some will succeed in overcoming defenses.
 A recent Crowd Research Partners report found that 44% of security threats go undetected by automated security tools.
 To make matters worse, the average security breach goes undetected for over 6 months.
 Six months is a long time for an organization to unknowingly live with malware.

 Defense is Not Enough

 Firewalls, AV, whitelisting and other defensive solutions simply cannot protect businesses against what they do not know exists.
-Malware is evolving all the time, whether modified versions of old malwares, or zero day attacks of previously unseen and unheard of malware variants.
+Malware is evolving all the time, whether modified versions of old malware, or zero day attacks of previously unseen and unheard of malware variants.

-Whether it’s the Dexter malware that struck Point of Sale systems in South Africa, or fileless malware that infected banks and institutions in Kenya and Uganda, the reality of malware and its impact on African enterprises is plain for all to see.
+Whether it’s the Dexter malware that struck Point of Sale systems in South Africa or fileless malware that infected banks and institutions in Kenya and Uganda, the reality of malware and its impact on African enterprises is plain for all to see.

 African countries lost over $2 billion USD in 2016, and that number is likely to climb once the numbers are tallied for this year.

 Enterprises must take steps to combat malware proactively.
 One way to do that is to adopt a threat hunting platform, to buttress the defensive measures taken.